By: Sam Zeff & Kaite Stover

 “This is the absolute stupidity, the dichotomy of the war.
 Watching it from a rooftop garden at the hotel, drinking wine and eating some of the best food in the world.
 We start thinking what the heck is going on here?
 At that moment we knew for sure we should never have been there [in Vietnam] and that we'd been lied to.
 That was a turning point for both of us.”

 Palmer remembers the faces, but he remembers the sounds, too.
 There are two songs from the Vietnam War era that can take him back to that time and place and bring back the faces of friends.
-Simon and Garfunkel’s “Hello, Darkness” and Peter, Paul and Mary’s “Puff the Magic Dragon.”
+Simon and Garfunkel’s “Sound of Silence” and Peter, Paul and Mary’s “Puff the Magic Dragon.”

-Palmer hears the opening strains of “Hello, Darkness” and it immediately takes him back to his time in Vietnam.
+Palmer hears the opening strains of “Sound of Silence” and it immediately takes him back to his time in Vietnam.
 But he doesn’t harbor any ill will towards the song.
 “I still love the song.
 It's not a song I don't want to hear.
 The other one I liked was “Puff the Magic Dragon.”
 Nobody had pot yet in 1965 in Vietnam.
 So I might have liked it better if they had pot,” he grins.

 H.C.
 Palmer returned to Kansas City to complete his medical education.
 He practiced internal and sports medicine for over 45 years.
 Nearly 20 of those in Kansas City.
 When he retired, H.C. turned his attention to writing poetry to help him work through the memories and experience he still carried with him from Vietnam.
 In 2014, H.C. co-founded and organized Kansas City's Veterans Writing Workshop.
 His debut poetry collection, Feet of the Messenger, was published in fall of 2017 and was a finalist for the Thorpe Menn Literary Excellence Award.